onosokwe/vue-dashboard/README.md

-# simple vuejs admin dashboard for a saas application
+# admin dashboard for a CHURCH application

 ## Project setup
 ```